 - Smother the eggplants with half of the tomato sauce.
 Top with half of the rice.
 Cover the rice with half of the Mornay sauce.

 - Repeat with the remaining half of the ingredients.
-Sprinkle the extra shredded cheese on top.
+Sprinkle the shredded cheese on top.

 - Bake at 375F for about 30 minutes or until the cheese is melted and the sauce is bubbly.

-- Serve hot.
+- Serve the baked eggplant and rice casserole hot.
 Just by itself.
 You really don’t need anything to go with it.